Survivor Series (2011): Preliminary matches

-Next, Beth Phoenix defeated Eve Torres in a Lumberjill match to retain the Divas championship.
-Phoenix won by pinning Eve after a Glam Slam from the top rope.
+Next, Beth Phoenix defended the Divas Championship against Eve Torres in a Lumberjill match.
+Phoenix won by pinning Eve after a Glam Slam from the top rope to retain the title.

-In the third match, Team Barrett, consisting of Wade Barrett, Cody Rhodes, Hunico, Jack Swagger and Dolph Ziggler, faced Team Orton, consisting of Randy Orton, Sheamus, Kofi Kingston, Mason Ryan and Sin Cara.
+In the third match, Team Barrett (Wade Barrett, Cody Rhodes, Hunico, Jack Swagger, and Dolph Ziggler) faced Team Orton (Randy Orton, Sheamus, Kofi Kingston, Mason Ryan, and Sin Cara).
 Ziggler was the first man eliminated after an RKO.
 Sin Cara was eliminated after sustaining a legitimate injury.
 Ryan was then eliminated after Cross Rhodes by Rhodes.
 Kingston was eliminated by Wasteland by Barrett.
 Sheamus was disqualified after not breaking the referee's 5 count near the ropes.
 In frustration, Sheamus Brogue Kicked Swagger, who was then pinned by Orton.
 Hunico was next eliminated after Orton executed a RKO in mid-air on him.
 Following a distraction by Rhodes, Orton was pinned by Barrett, giving Team Barrett the win and leaving Rhodes and Barrett as the survivors.

 Next, Mark Henry defended the World Heavyweight Championship against Big Show.
 During the match, Henry tackled Big Show through the barricade, but Big Show got into the ring before the 10-count.
 Big Show then performed a diving elbow drop to Henry.
 Big Show then attempted his finisher, the WMD but Henry performed a low blow to Big Show, causing a disqualification.
 After the match Big Show placed a steel chair over the leg of Henry and gave him a leg drop onto the chair.

-In the main event, Alberto Del Rio defended the WWE Championship against CM Punk.
+In the penultimate match, Alberto Del Rio defended the WWE Championship against CM Punk.
 Howard Finkel was the special ring announcer for Punk.
 During the match, there were many reversals and counters to the two men's various finishers and submission holds.
 The match resulted in Punk winning via submission with Del Rio submitting to the Anaconda Vice.
 Punk celebrated with the crowd after the match.
-This would be the start of Punk’s reign that would last for 434 days.
+This would be the start of Punk's reign that would last for 434 days.

 Main event

 The main event saw John Cena and The Rock face The Miz and R-Truth.
 Throughout the match, Cena was targeted and was almost pinned many times.
-After R-Truth and John Cena took each other out of the match, the Rock performed a spinebuster followed by the People's Elbow to pin the Miz.
+After R-Truth and John Cena took each other out of the match, The Rock performed a spinebuster followed by the People's Elbow to pin the Miz.
 After the match, The Rock performed the Rock Bottom on Cena.

 Reception

-Dave Meltzer wrote that the main event had "The biggest big match feel in WWE since the John Cena vs CM Punk encounter from Money in the Bank earlier that year."
-The event was released December 20, 2011, on DVD by WWE Home Video, and went on to be the highest selling pay-per-view on DVD that year behind Wrestlemania.
+Dave Meltzer wrote that the main event had "The biggest big match feel in WWE since the John Cena vs. CM Punk encounter from Money in the Bank earlier that year".
+The event was released December 20, 2011, on DVD by WWE Home Video, and went on to be the highest selling pay-per-view on DVD that year behind WrestleMania.